 Other Places to Find Content

-Bookmarking sites like Digg, StumbleUpon and Diigo have created communities and you can follow users to see what they are sharing and liking!
+Bookmarking sites like Digg, StumbleUpon and Reddit have created communities and you can follow users to see what they are sharing and liking!
 (And using bookmarks is good for SEO too!)
-Check out Bizsugar, too.
-It’s a small business community and social media site where small businesses, entrepreneurs discover, share and vote for business news and tips.

 Having a way to easily review your favorite websites is an issue too.
 I am certainly not going to open up every site.
 That’s why I use Feedly.
 When I find a blog/site I enjoy, I add it to Feedly and whenever a new post is added to that blog, it is listed.